 Introduction

-By using powerful visualizations, you can see in a glance how similar the analyzed files are.
+See at a glance how similar the analyzed files are from the powerful visualizations provided by Dolos.
 Based on our experience with teaching programming courses, Dolos focuses on two main use cases:

-Tests and exams where no communication or collaboration is allowed and thus no similar submissions are expected.
-Submissions with a high similarity or with similar parts could a be a sign of possible cheating behavior and are immediately visible in the interface.
+• Tests and exams where no communication or collaboration is allowed and thus no similar submissions are expected.
+Submissions with a high similarity or with similar fragments could a be a sign of possible cheating behavior and are immediately visible in the interface.

-The example below shows the difference between submissions for the same exercise used for an test where no communication or collaboration is allowed (left) and later as a mandatory exercise where students are allowed to collaborate in small groups (right):
+The following example shows different trends among submissions for the same exercise that was initially used for a test where no communication or collaboration was allowed (left) and that was later reused as a mandatory exercise where students were allowed to collaborate in small groups (right):

 Two plagiarism graphs.
 The first plagiarism graph is of solutions submitted for a test in academic year 2020-2021 with only two connected nodes in the graph.
 The second plagiarism graph is of the same exercise given as a mandatory exercise in the academic year 2021-2022 and shows a lot of connected nodes, indicating a lot of plagiarism.